Johandrav4765/Johandrav4765.github.io/_posts/2018-12-21- Flag Project - Final Submission.md

 ## Describe your program

 -  The program that I currently made represents the flag of Pakistan.
--   The grade I expect is a practitioner, because I worked really hard on it and asked peers for advice about it.
+-   The grade I expect is a professional, because I worked really hard on it and asked peers for advice about it.

 ## Current output